LispCookbook/cl-cookbook/hashes.md

 ##Performance Issues: The Size of your Hash Table

-The `MAKE-HASH-TABLE` function has a couple of optional parameters which control the initial size of your hash table and how it'll grow if it needs to grow.
+The `make-hash-table` function has a couple of optional parameters which control the initial size of your hash table and how it'll grow if it needs to grow.
 This can be an important performance issue if you're working with large hash tables.
 Here's an (admittedly not very scientific) example with [CMUCL](http://www.cons.org/cmucl) pre-18d on Linux:

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))